builduilabs/tailwind-mastery/lessons/01-intro-to-styling-custom-uis-with-tailwind-utility-classes/README.md

-# Intro to Styling Custom UIs with Tailwind Utility Classes
+# A taste of Tailwind

 Tailwind comes with pre-built, single-purpose CSS classes called utility classes that you use to style your application.
 If you’ve never used a utility-first approach before, you’ll be surprised at just how far you can get building a completely custom UI using only Tailwind’s defaults.